techidaily/site-activate-lock/source/_posts/3-effective-ways-to-bypass-activation-lock-from-iphone-15-pro-max-by-drfone-ios.md

 The activation lock is on if you see 'Find My Apple Watch Or Apple iPhone 15 Pro Max'.
 If not, then the lock is disabled.

-## Part 2: Three Ways To Bypass The Activation Lock On The Apple Watch Or Apple iPhone 15 Pro Max

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Three Ways To Bypass The Activation Lock On The Apple Watch Or Apple iPhone 15 Pro Max

 ### 1\.
 Bypass Activation Lock With the Previous Device Owner